LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 required to build.

-The directory ``axom/scripts/llnl_scripts`` contains three "build" scripts that are designed to handle building suites of TPLs via uberenv and Spack.
+The directory ``axom/scripts/llnl_scripts`` contains three "build" scripts that are designed to handle building suites of TPLs via Uberenv and Spack.

 * ``build_tpls.py``: This script starts by building all TPLs listed in the file ``specs.json``.
 It will generate host-config files and copy them to the base